 How do I amend a Scheduling Order?

-If a motion or stipulation is filed to request a change of scheduled dates, please consider whether the change will necessarily require a new trial date.
-Generally, five months must be allowed between the dispositive motion deadline and the trial date to allow the motions to be filed, briefed, set, argued and decided before trial preparation starts.
-A motion or stipulation that does not leave this amount of time will likely not be granted.
+To request a change in an existing Scheduling Order, a Motion (or Stipulated Motion) to amend Scheduling Order should be filed.
+Please consider whether the change will neecessarily require a new trial date.
+Generally, at least five months must be allowed between the dispositive motion deadline and the trial date to allow the motions to be briefed, set, argued and decided before trial preparation begins.
+A motion that does not leave this amount of time will likely not be granted.

 It is improper to use a combined "motion and order" to amend a scheduling order.

-For complete instructions, please visit our IPT page.
+For complete instructions, please visit our Civil Scheduling page.

 How do I submit (or file) my Attorney Planning Meeting Report and Scheduling Order?

-For complete instructions, please visit our IPT page.
+For complete instructions, please visit our Civil Scheduling page.

 How do you serve subpoenas for a deposition or for documents in another state when the case is pending here?